gatorek/recrutiment-elixir/README.md

 To receive notification about new trips via websocket, you should connect to URL `ws://localhost:4000/ws/event/websocket` and subscribe to channel `event:updates`.

 You can look at example code in file: `assets/js/socket.js`.

+# TODO

+Important

+- [ ] store float data (distance, price) as decimal or integer instead of float. use div rather, than "/"
+- [ ] remove presentation layer from week and month stat services (rounding) - maybe move it to a separate service?
+- [ ] return data according to specs
+- [ ] improve testing - support current date in test data

+Not so important

+- [ ] use view to render json response (maybe?)
+- [ ] use separate service to send WS messages
+- [ ] remove home page (API only app)